-You are cordially invited to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Armada Hoffler Properties, Inc., which will be held at The Westin Virginia Beach Town Center, located at 4535 Commerce Street, Virginia Beach, VA 23462, on June 17, 2020, at 10:00 a.m.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Armada Hoffler Properties, Inc., which will be held on June 16, 2021, at 10:00 a.m.
 Eastern Time.
+Due to the public health impact of the coronavirus (COVID-19) pandemic and to support the health and well-being of our stockholders and other meeting participants, the Annual Meeting will be held in a virtual-only format via live webcast.